This article talks about one of the 5 love languages, words of affirmation, and what it entails.

-Words of Affirmation can be expressed in different forms.
-They can be used to express love and endearment, where you tell your child how much you treasure and love him/her.
+Words of affirmation can be expressed in different forms.
+They can be used to express love and endearment, where you tell your child how much you treasure and love them.
 It can also be used as appraisal, to affirm them for their efforts or achievement.

 In the event that your child may have under-performed or failed to meet expectations, it can also serve as a form of encouragement.
 You should move away from the outcome, and instead focus on appraising the process and effort.
 Such affirmations may also help to open up discussions with your child to talk about how they can improve in the future.
 For example, if your child fails a test in school, instead of focusing on their results, you can appraise them for the effort they have put in to study for the test.